Updated 25 January 2021

 “Margie Geiszler Wasson told Devon Lee that her husband Harry Dale Wasson was a member of the Sea Bees during World War II.”

 “Margie Geiszler Wasson told Devon Lee, via a tape recording in 2008, that her husband Harry Dale Wasson was a member of the Sea Bees during World War II.
-The voice recording was set to Devon in response to questions about Margie’s life.
-The recording was later transcribed by Devon Lee.”
+The voice recording was sent to Devon in response to questions about Margie’s life.
+Devon Lee later transcribed the recording.”

-Mention consulted documents that you possess that support your first-hand knowledge.
+Mention consulted documents that you viewed that support your first-hand knowledge.